raspberrypi/documentation/raspbian/applications/camera.md

 	--roi,		-roi	Set sensor region of interest

 Allows the specification of the area of the sensor to be used as the source for the preview and capture.
 This is defined as x,y for the top left corner, and a width and height, all values in normalised coordinates (0.0-1.0).
-So to set a ROI at half way across and down the sensor, and an width and height of a quarter of the sensor use :
+So to set a ROI at half way across and down the sensor, and a width and height of a quarter of the sensor use :
 ```
 		-roi 0.5,0.5,0.25,0.25
 ```